-- (1) The Municipality does not have to comply with sections $\underline{87}(6)$, $\underline{88}(1)(f)$ and $\underline{89}$ in a case where an unlawful utilisation of land must be stopped urgently and may issue a compliance notice calling upon the person or owner to cease the unlawful utilisation of land immediately. - (2) If the person or owner fails to cease the unlawful utilisation of land immediately, the Municipality may apply to the High Court for an urgent interdict or any other relief necessary.
+- (1) The authorised official does not have to comply with sections $\underline{87}(6)$ , $\underline{88}(1)(f)$ and $\underline{89}$ in a case where an unlawful utilisation of land must be stopped urgently and may issue a compliance notice calling upon the person or owner to cease the unlawful utilisation of land immediately. - (2) If the person or owner fails to cease the unlawful utilisation of land immediately, the City Manager may apply to a competent court for an interdict or any other relief necessary.

-93. General powers and functions of authorised employees
+93. General powers and functions of authorised officials

-- (1) An authorised employee may, with the permission of the occupier or owner of land without a warrant and without previous notice, enter upon land or premises or enter a building at any reasonable time for the purpose of ensuring compliance with this By-law. - (2) An authorised employee must be in possession of proof that he or she has been designated as an authorised employee for the purposes of subsection (1). - (3) An authorised employee may be accompanied by an interpreter, a police official or any other person who may be able to assist with the inspection.
+(1) An authorised official may, enter upon land or premises or enter a building at any reasonable time for the purpose of ensuring compliance with this By-law.

+- (2) An authorised official must be in possession of proof that he or she has been designated as an authorised official for the purposes of subsection (1). - (3) An authorised official may be accompanied by an interpreter, a police official or any other person